Where the Money Goes

 Environment and Natural Resources Trust Fund

 Each year, the Environment and Natural Resources Trust Fund receives 40 percent of Lottery net proceeds, or about 6 cents of every dollar spent on lottery tickets.
-The 2011 Legislature appropriated $50,282,000 to 71 projects based on recommendations by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
-These funds became available to the projects on July 1, 2011.
+The 2013 Legislature appropriated $38.4 million to 47 projects based on recommendations by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
+These funds became available to the projects on July 1, 2013.
 Project completion dates vary from two to four years.
-Since its beginning in 1990, the Trust Fund has provided almost $360 million to more than 820 projects around the state.
+Since inception in 1991, the Trust Fund has provided almost $360 million to more than 800 projects around the state.

 How do we distribute the money?